-These general terms and conditions apply to all individual orders that you - as the client - conclude with us - Verlingua.
+These General Terms and Conditions apply to all orders that you - the client - conclude with us - Verlingua.

 - Establishment of the agreements

-- Each quotation is valid for 30 (thirty) calendar days.
+- Each quote is valid for 30 (thirty) calendar days.

-- Orders are scheduled after you have agreed in writing with the specifications from the quotation you receive via email.
-From that moment on you, as the client, enter into an agreement with us and you agree to these general terms and conditions and all the information in the written quotation.
+- Orders are scheduled after you have agreed in writing to the specifications from the quote you received via email.
+From that moment on you, as the client, enter into an agreement with us and you agree to these General Terms and Conditions and all the information in the written quote.

-- If the client makes changes to the order after the conclusion of the agreement, we are entitled to adjust the delivery period and/or the fee or to refuse the order if the delivery period proves to be unfeasible.
-In the latter case, the client owes the payment of the already executed part of the assignment.
+- If you make changes to the order after the conclusion of the agreement, we are entitled to adjust the delivery period and/or the fee, and to refuse the order if the delivery period is deemed to be unfeasible.
+In the latter case, you must pay for the already executed part of the assignment.
 Every addition and/or change after the order is considered as a separate order.

 - Execution of orders

-- Verlingua is obliged to carry out an accepted order to the best of its knowledge and ability and to take into account your instructions and specific requirements.
+- Verlingua is obliged to carry out all orders to the best of its knowledge and ability and to take into account your instructions and specific requirements.

-- Since language is subjective, two correction rounds are included in each order (unless otherwise agreed in the agreement with respect to a specific order).
-If the execution of the order requires corrections, Verlingua must be given the opportunity to do so at all times.
+- Since language is subjective, two correction rounds are included in each order (unless otherwise stated in the agreement with respect to a specific order).
+If the execution of the order requires corrections, Verlingua must be given the opportunity to execute these at all times.

-- Verlingua has the right to have an order (partially) executed by a third party if it is deemed that the specificity of the order requires this.
+- Verlingua retains the right to partially or fully seek the collaboration of sub-contractors or third parties, if it is deemed that the specificity of the order requires this.
 We work with specialized freelance translators or language trainers for many orders, so that we can offer you the highest possible quality.

-- All employees and freelancers are bound to confidentiality.
-However, Verlingua is not liable for violation of confidentiality by (freelance) employees.
+- All employees and freelancers are bound by a confidentiality agreement regarding all contracts carried out by them.
+However, Verlingua is not liable for any violation of confidentiality by (freelance) employees.

-- In the event of an objection, you must protest the invoice by means of a registered letter within 10 calendar days of receipt.
+- In the event of an objection, you must contest the invoice by means of a registered letter within 10 calendar days of receipt.

-- If you withdraw an order for a specific reason, you will be liable for the payment of the already executed part of the order.
+- If you cancel an order for any reason, you will be liable for the payment of the already executed part of the order, as well as a 15% additional fee on the part of the order not yet carried out, with a minimum of 125 EUR (to cover our having created a dossier for the order and other administrative costs).
 Naturally, we will provide you with the work already carried out.

 - In the event of non-compliance with the agreed payment conditions by the client, all outstanding invoices and/or debts become immediately due and Verlingua has the right, without any notice of default or judicial intervention, to suspend further deliveries and/or performances, or to regard the agreement as dissolved without prejudice to its claim for compensation.

-- All judicial and extrajudicial collection costs, including costs for lawyers, bailiffs and collection agencies, will be payable by the client.
+- All judicial and extrajudicial collection costs, including costs for lawyers, bailiffs and collection agencies, are payable by the client.

-- You must report complaints about the work as soon as possible to us and in any case notify us in writing within ten (10) working days after delivery.
+- You must report complaints about the work to us as soon as possible, and, in any case, notify us in writing within ten (10) working days of delivery.
 However, issuing a complaint does not relieve you of your payment obligation within the set period.

 - If the complaint is well-founded, the translator will improve or replace the work delivered within a reasonable time or, if we cannot reasonably meet the desire for improvement, grant a discount on the price.

-- Unless Verlingua is seriously and demonstrably at fault, it can never be held liable for any (consequential) damage suffered by the client, directly or indirectly, in any event, with regard to mistakes, omissions, incorrect use of words, omissions or whatever error.
-Naturally, we cannot accept any liability for errors, defects and ambiguities in the text delivered by the client.
+- Unless Verlingua is seriously and demonstrably at fault, or in case of fraud, we can never be held liable for any (consequential) damage suffered by the client, directly or indirectly, in any event, with regard to any errors, including, but not limited to, mistakes, omissions, incorrect use of words.
+Naturally, we cannot accept any liability for errors, defects and ambiguities in the original text delivered by the client.

-- In the event that we are seriously and demonstrably at fault in the execution of the order, our liability is only limited to the amount of the invoice value excluding VAT of the relevant order that we charge to the client. with a maximum of 2,000 (two thousand) euros.
-The translation agency can never be held liable for all other forms of damage such as trading loss, delay loss and lost profit.
+- In the event that we are seriously and demonstrably at fault in the execution of the order, our liability is only limited to the amount of the invoice value (excluding VAT) of the relevant order that we charge to the client.
+Verlingua can never be held liable for all other forms of damage, such as indirect financial damage, trading loss, delay loss and lost profit.

 - In no case will Verlingua be liable for complaints regarding style, layout, characters, presentation, quality or format of the carrier, software, etc.

-- For technical translations, legal translations and other translations with data, figures, formulas, addresses, etc., it is the final responsibility of the client to check all figures and data in the target text once they have received the translated texts and, if necessary, to correct before publishing and/or distributing the translated document internally in the company or externally.
-The responsibility and the risk of the delivered translation are borne by the client.
+- For technical translations, legal translations and other translations with data, figures, formulas, addresses, etc., it is the final responsibility of the client to check all figures and data in the target text once they have received the translations and, if necessary, to correct these before publishing and/or distributing the translated document internally or externally.
+The responsibility and the risk of the delivered translations are borne by the client.

-- If the client suffers damage due to late delivery, it is only entitled to compensation for the demonstrable (consequential) damage suffered, with a maximum of 250 (two hundred and fifty) euros.
-Verlingua is not obliged to pay compensation if the late delivery is the result of force majeure, which in any case includes the illness of the person charged with the assignment or late delivery by bpost (the Belgian postal service).
+- If, you, the client, suffer damage due to late delivery of the translation, you are only entitled to compensation for the demonstrable (consequential) damage suffered, with a maximum of 250 EUR.
+Verlingua is not obliged to pay compensation if the late delivery is the result of force majeure or of a delay with the postal service.

-- The right of the client to claim compensation will in any case lapse after two months after delivery of the order.
+- The right of the client to a possible claim compensation will, in any case, lapse after two months of delivery of the order.

 - Verlingua is not liable for damage caused by the use of information technology and modern means of communication, such as e-mail, internet, fax, etc. In addition, Verlingua is not liable for late delivery caused by strikes, business failures, force majeure as specified in Article 5, network or server malfunctions, or electronic viruses over which it has no direct control.

-- In these General Terms and Conditions, in addition to what is understood in the law and jurisprudence, force majeure refers to all circumstances, foreseen or unforeseen, on which the translation agency is unable to exert any influence, and which prevent the translation agency from fulfilling its obligations.
+- In these General Terms and Conditions, in addition to what is understood in the law and jurisprudence, force majeure refers to all unforeseen circumstances on which the translation agency is unable to exert any influence, and which prevent the translation agency from fulfilling its obligations.
 Force majeure includes but is not limited to: fire, accident, illness, strike, riots, blockades, riots, war, terrorist attacks, government measures, transport impediments, bankruptcy of the client, disruptions in the services of internet providers, negligence from suppliers, epidemics, floods, storms, etc. During the period of force majeure, the obligations of the translation agency will be suspended.
-If this period of force majeure lasts longer than two (2) months, both parties, namely the translation agency and the client, are entitled to dissolve the agreement unilaterally, without any of these parties being obliged to pay any compensation in that case.
-If at the commencement of the force majeure the translation agency has already partially fulfilled its obligations or can only partly fulfil its obligations, the translation agency is entitled to invoice the work already carried out separately and the client is obliged to pay this invoice as if it concerned a separate agreement.
+If this period of force majeure lasts longer than two (2) months, both parties, namely Verlingua and the client, are entitled to dissolve the agreement unilaterally, without either of these parties being obliged to pay any compensation in that case.
+If at the commencement of the force majeure the Verlingua has already partially fulfilled its obligations or can only partly fulfil its obligations, we are entitled to invoice the work already carried out separately, and the client is obliged to pay this invoice as if it concerned a separate agreement.

 - The nullity or annulment of one of these provisions does not affect the validity of the other provisions.